 |Furniture||Double beds (1), Single beds (2), Dining seats for 4, Lounge seats for 4|

 |Other||Linen provided, Towels provided|

 Cottage is furnished with simple but modern and elegant furnishings and and artistic door from Mali.

-Cows, horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the Sierra de San Bartolome are circling in the summer sky.
+Cows, horses, donkeys and other animals freely walking around offer a unique bucolic atmosphere, while vultures living in the surrounding cliffs (also known as Sierra de San Bartolo) are circling in the summer sky.